SamSteffen/Bikesharing/README.md

 We also generated visualizations to show which starting and ending stations were utilized, and with what frequency.

-Visualizations of our initial analysis are available here: [HYPERLINK TO FIRST TABLEAU PROJECT]
+Visualizations of our initial analysis are available here: https://public.tableau.com/app/profile/sam.steffen/viz/Bikeshare_Analysis/NYCStory

 To create visualizations of more granular details such as what hour or weekday saw the greatest use of Citi Bikes, changing the datatype of the "trip duration" data was necessary.
 The results of th